immregistries/IIS-Sandbox/README.md

 Default port is 8081, can be changed in docker-compose file in line 45

-To deploy, execute these commands in the directory:
+``.env`` file should be copied from ``.env.example`` and modified to change default passwords and secrets.

+to quickly deploy with default configuration

 ```
-cp .env.example .env
+cp .env.example .env;
+docker compose up;
 ```

+or use bash script

 ```
-docker compose up
+bash deploy.sh
 ```

 Change passwords, secrets and environment variables in ```.env``` file